srikantrao/SenseMS/README.md

 ```

 ## Test
-- After loading the conda environment, propogate the `data`, `models`, and `params` directories with the company's modules and run:
+- After loading the conda environment, propogate the `data`, `models`, and `params`, and `utils` directories with the company's modules and run:

 ```
 python logisticregr_tests.py &&